 Yoruba is fun.

-My friends would be mocking me on seeing this.
+My friends would mock me on seeing this.
 But, do you know I make up conversations in my head in Yoruba?
-I actually speak, gist, laugh and have crazy interactions in my head with Yoruba.
+I actually speak, gist, laugh, and have crazy interactions in my head with Yoruba.

 What’s your opinion on speaking your mother’s tongue and about those who don’t speak theirs?
 And if you don’t speak yours why is it so?
-Let us know in the comment section.
+Let us know in the comments section.

 A Drop of Honey for Your Day